Humanitarian crisis: Socio-economic realities of humanitarian crises

 Economic issues can lead to humanitarian crises or humanitarian crises can lead to economic downfalls.
 If it occurs after a humanitarian crisis affects a nation, it is imperative to return the livelihoods in the economic settings of the nation.
 One of the critical needs on the Women's Refugee Commission's list is providing education and economic opportunities in order to maintain the economic qualities of the region.
 It is done by using the skills of the displaced persons or refugees involved to provide them with opportunities to gain income.

 If it occurs as a cause of humanitarian crisis, the society would have been in a state of civil insecurity and economic shortfalls, which could cause the government to collapse.
 This can also result from food insecurity, famines, corruptions and various other issues.
 Direct effects of this situation include human rights violations, violence and mass murders.

+The El Niño weather pattern is expected to exacerbate hunger, displacement, and health risks globally.
+Governments and organizations like the UN Food and Agriculture Organization are focusing on anticipatory action and early response to mitigate the effects of climate-induced damage.

 Environmental and ecological impacts

 In the cases of humanitarian crises, especially natural disasters such as tornadoes, tsunamis and earthquakes, these incidences leave environmental and ecological impacts on the regions affected.
 The aftermaths of natural disasters can lead to a significant decrease in natural resources while making the region prone to future issues.
 For example, if a forest fire occurs in a large region, the area may be susceptible to air pollution, dust clouds, release of carcinogenic gases and others.
 Forest ecological wildlife, for example, is severely impacted by such events.
 In the cases of water natural disasters such as floods and tsunamis, extensive damage due to the water is prevalent.
 Fish, corals and other ocean life is impacted, which further impacts the livelihoods of fishermen.

+According to the World Bank data, there is a worrying water scarcity in the Middle East and North Africa.
+The Stockholm International Water Institute emphasizes the need for urgent action in water policy, and suggests decentralizing decision-making to better manage the crisis.